mohsenasadi501/DataStructureAlgorithm/README.md

 #### Depth & Height:

-Depth is the number of edghes from root to the target node and height is the opposite of depth, height of leaf in tree is equal to zero.
+Depth property is the number of edges from root to the target node and height property is the opposite of depth, height of leaf in tree is equal to zero.

+We have two ways to calculate height:

+- Recursive way

+- Iterative way

-There is a formula to calculate the height of tree, we should calculate left and right of the tree and compare both of them:
+There is a recursive formula to calculate the height of tree, we should calculate left and right of the tree and compare both of them:

-`1 + max( height(L), height(R) )`
+`Height = 1 + max(height(L), height(R))`

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/heightTree.png" alt="heightTree.png" width="422">